BRFP-Molecular-Dynamics-2026/Sickle_cell_group/README.md

 The objective of this experiment is to simulate the Wild and Mutant types and analyze the differences between them.

 ## Repository Contents

-Briefly describe the important files and folders in this repository.

 | File or folder | Description |
 |---|---|
 | `notebooks/` | Google Colab simulation and analysis notebooks |